If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 What Is Managed Hosting?

 What that means is that every one of your web hosting services will be maintained by experts from the web hosting company itself.
-Some of the tasks include server maintenance, software updates, security patches, backups, etc.

 The support team will decide how the server should be optimized, they will decide the key variables and the best settings that your hosting environment should have.

 In a nutshell, they will give you the best possible setup for optimum performance.
 So basically, managed hosting is a kind of service rather than a different type of web hosting.
-You won’t get anything extra other than then expert service in Managed Hosting.
+You won’t get anything extra other than expert service in Managed Hosting.

 Managed Hosting can come in any flavor since it’s a service.
 Even shared hosting can be managed if you pay a little extra for the managed service.
-The same applies to other types of hosting too.
+The same applies to other types of hosting, too.

 What Is Reseller Hosting?

-If you run a web development agency that has a lot of clients, there are chances that they ask you to suggest or set up web hosting for themselves.
-Because in most cases, they don’t know how to set up a website and the technicalities of web hosting.
+If you run a web development agency with many clients, there is a chance that they will ask you to suggest or set up web hosting for themselves.

 You can buy a Reseller Hosting plan and start offering hosting services to your clients.
 In reseller hosting, you will be given the option of how many sub-accounts you can sell.

 You can sell sub-accounts and earn a decent recurring income.
-Clients pay you directly and you can keep 100% of that payment.
+Clients pay you directly, and you can keep 100% of that payment.

 Often, reseller hosting comes with a white-label option.
-This means, your client won’t see the main hosting company branding, instead they will see your agency branding.
+This means your client won’t see the main hosting company branding; instead, they will see your agency branding.

 Reseller Hosting is a great option if you want to start your hosting business but do not have the infrastructure and resources a mainstream web hosting company needs.